kurko/blog/obsidian/guide/_posts/2025-06-22-my-universal-code-prompt.md

-—
+---
 share: true
-title: “My universal prompt for Claude Code, Cursor and others”
+title: My universal coding prompt (Claude Code, Cursor and others)
 date: 2025-06-22 10:00:00 -0400
-filename: “guide/_posts/2025-06-22-my-universal-coding-prompt”
+filename: guide/_posts/2025-06-22-my-universal-coding-prompt
 tags: [ai, llm, programming]
-excerpt: “This universal prompt for Claude Code and others has greatly improved my AI usage for coding tasks.”
+excerpt: This universal prompt for Claude Code has greatly improved my AI usage for coding tasks.

-—
+---

-Thi universal prompt for Claude Code and others has greatly improved my AI usage for coding tasks.
+This universal prompt for [Claude Code](https://www.anthropic.com/claude-code) and others has greatly improved my AI usage for coding tasks.
 Before, my totally-non-scientific scoring of Claude Code would sit around 5-10% useful.
 Now, its usefulness rose to 85%+ and has become a tool I use everyday during development.

 If you’re in a hurry, **tl;dr** copy the prompt at the end of this post and put in `~/.claude/CLAUDE.md`, which is location Claude goes to regardless of project you’re in.